aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 	wait(PERIOD)
 ```

+=== REPL

+The simulation can be started from the interpreter's custom Read Eval Print Loop (REPL) using the `:start-simulation` metacommand.
+Also within the REPL, the programmer can load a text file that contains Deixiscript source code using the `:load` metacommand (which takes the file path as an argument); or he/she can directly "inject" Deixiscript code into the environment by simply writing it to the command line and hitting enter.
+The programmer can also go back to a previous state of the Knowledge Base (actually, to a previous Knowledge Base) using the `:undo` metacommand.

 == Concrete Syntax

 Now that we have painted a picture of what each part of the Deixiscript language is supposed to do, we wish to take a step back and look at the whole from a different perspective.